earthly/website/blog/_posts/2022-04-20-earthly-open-source.md

   - earthly open-source
 topic: earthly
 funnel: 3
+excerpt: "Earthly, a CI/CD framework, has announced that it is switching to an open-source license, making it more accessible and encouraging innovation.
+This decision was made after considering user feedback and the need to create a stronger community around the project."
 ---

 *TLDR We are switching from a source-available license, to an open-source license for Earthly.*